-Under the principle 5, it is suggested that the production subsidies should be used only where special justification exists such as supply or desire to promote neighbourhood redevelopment.
-No doubt the demand subsidy in form of vouchers can be relied upon to house the low and moderate income.
-However, the supply or production subsidies may be useful under certain conditions.
-In some housing markets, the sudden increase in demand or barriers to the supply of new housing may exist.
-Under those circumstances, relying solely on the demand subsidies in the form of vouchers may generate rent inflation.
+Under the principle 5 by Michael H. Schill and Susan M. Watcher (2001) in "Principles to Guide Housing Policy at the Beginning of the Millennium" suggests that the production subsidies should be used only where special justification exists such as supply or desire to promote neighbourhood redevelopment.
+No doubt the demand subsidy in form of vouchers can be relied upon to house the low and moderate income however, the supply or production subsidies may be useful under certain conditions.
+In some housing markets, the sudden increase in demand or barriers to the supply of new housing may exist; under those circumstances, relying solely on the demand subsidies in the form of vouchers may generate rent inflation.
 Temporarily, in order to overcome the problem, production programmes that increase supply may be useful.
-Investment

-Investment in the housing, either through homeownership or through rental housing may benefit entire communities not only those who live under the roof of the building created.
+Investment in the housing, either through homeownership or through rental housing may benefit entire communities, not only those who live under the roof of the building created.
 The government can use housing to spur economic and community development.
-By building housing in a neighbourhood, employment can be created, although the potential for providing such jobs to the low-income group in seldom fully realized.
+By building housing in a neighbourhood, employment can be created, although the potential for providing such job to the low-income group in seldom fully realized.
 By repopulating or bringing back to the neighbourhood that had large numbers of abandoned buildings, it can create a base for local retail and services.